Summary â

 - Added new vector functions, like

-. - The default
+vec_subvectorandvec_kth_elem. - The default

-to the current folder. - Supported new PromQL functions,
+data_homedirectory in the configuration has been changed from/tmpto the current folder. - Supported new PromQL functions,

-. - The pipeline has also been improved with several enhancements:
+quantile, count_values. - The pipeline has also been improved with several enhancements:

 - Added support for setting

-in transformations. - Enabled
+tagsin transformations. - Enabled

-configuration within the pipeline. - Introduced a
+inverted indexconfiguration within the pipeline. - Introduced a

-lightweight extract processor
+lightweight extract processor.

 - Added support for setting

-Contributors
+Contributors â

 For the past two weeks, our community has been super active with a total of 94 PRs merged.
 12 PRs from 8 individual contributors merged successfully and lots pending to be merged.